 - Submit all paperwork (e.g., log sheets, incident reports, check ins, check outs, damage reports, etc.) in accordance with assigned timelines (which includes accurately gathering details – sometimes requires checking a situation in person – and documenting maintenance concerns.)

-- Provide educational opportunities and programming on how to manage suite style living/independent living (e.g. managing heating and cooling, fire safety and personal safety).
+- Provide educational opportunities and programming on how to manage residence living/independent living (e.g. managing heating and cooling, fire safety and personal safety).
 A clear understanding of the department’s Risk Management process and timelines is required.

-- Support departmental, University or contracted staff working at Brock Suites, and communicate their role to residents.
+- Support departmental, University or contracted staff working in residence, and communicate their role to residents.

 - Be supportive of initiatives/programs conducted by departmental and campus partners by assisting with promotion and/or attendance at programs or events.